-Bennelongia Environmental Consultants – Perth
+Bennelongia Environmental Consultants – Perth, Western Australia

 Staff at Bennelongia have many years experience of fieldwork, invertebrate identification, taxonomy, DNA techniques, scientific research and environmental assessment.
 Senior staff conducted the stygofauna component of the Pilbara Biodiversity Survey for the Western Australian Government and developed new sampling protocol used for stygofauna in Western Australia as well as new techniques for troglofauna collection.
 The company now also applies these skills to improving the results of short range endemic (SRE) invertebrate surveys.